katzfuss-group/BaTraMaSpa/README.md

-# BaTraMaSpa
-Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields
+# Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields

 Code to reproduce the figures and results in Katzfuss & Schäfer (2021).
 Please follow the file `main.R`.